Our Beliefs

 Core Christian Beliefs

-The 66-Book Holy Bible is the inspired, inerrant, authoritative Word of God, it alone is the final authority for determining all doctrinal truths and rules for faith and life.
+The 66-book Holy Bible is the inspired, inerrant, authoritative Word of God, and it alone is the final authority for determining doctrinal truth and directing faithful belief, practice, and obedience.

 (2 Pet.
 1:19-21, 2 Tim.
 3:14-16, 1 Cor.
 2:13, Luke 21:33, 1 Thes 2:13, Ps 119:9, John 15:7, Eph 6:17, Ps 1:1-3, Josh.
 1:8, Matt.
 4:4, 1 Pet.
 3:15, John 8:32)

-There is Only One True God, with no gods created before or after Him, in all places, in all time, who exists in three co-eternal and co-equal persons: Father, Son, and Holy Spirit.
+There is only one true God, with no gods before or after Him, in all places and all time, existing eternally as Father, Son, and Holy Spirit—three co-equal and co-eternal Persons.
 He is YHWH (Yahweh/Jehovah), the God of Abraham, Isaac, and Jacob.
-He alone is who created and sustains everything else that exists, who alone receives prayer, and who alone deserves all glory and worship.
+He alone created and sustains everything that exists, receives prayer, and deserves all glory and worship.

 (Rom.
 8:9-11; Matt.
 3:16-17; Isa.
 9:6, 43:10, 44:6, 45:18, 45:21-22; Deut 6:4, 4:35; 32:39; John 5:44-46; 2 Sam 7:22; Ps.
 86:10, 90:2; Mark 12:29; Eph.
 4:6; 1 Tim.
 1:17; Luke 4:8)